 Jews in Prague experienced the golden times but also several anti-Jewish pogroms.
 It all shaped not only the community but the town itself as well.
 Generally, the greatest development of the Jewish quarter was in the 16th century.
-Under the reign of Emperor Rudolf II and major of Jewish area Mordechai Maisel.
-Maisel paved the streets, built the Town Hall and several other synagogues.
+Under the reign of Emperor Rudolf II and major of the Jewish area Mordechai Maisel.
+Maisel paved the streets, and built the Town Hall and several other synagogues.
 Many of them are standing until today.

-Only some synagogues from the medieval times survived, and they tell us the story of the Jewish community.
+Only some synagogues from medieval times survived, and they tell us the story of the Jewish community.
 Let’s have a walk through them.

 The name of the synagogue refers to its owner, Mordechai Maisel.
 During World War Two, the synagogue was used to store the properties of the Czech Jewish communities.

 Unquestionably, the Old-New Synagogue is the oldest functioning synagogue in Europe.
 It has been standing in Prague for more than 700 years, built in 1270.
 According to legend, the foundation stones come from the Temple in Jerusalem.
 But, they have to return once the Temple in Jerusalem is rebuilt.